 Location: Atacama Desert in San Pedro de Atacama, Chile

-Climate: Driest non-polar desert in the world and one of the driest places on Earth.
+Climate: The driest non-polar desert in the world and one of the driest places on Earth.

 Fun Fact: People began to settle in the Atacama Desert around 1500BC according to some research.